dotnet/spark/README.md

 - [License](#license)

 ## Get Started

+> **Note**: The first version of the Nuget package and the GitHub release for worker binaries will be made available within the next 48 hours

 In this section, we will show how to run a .NET for Apache Spark app using .NET Core on Windows.